esnya/UdonRabbit.Analyzer/README.md

 .NET Roslyn Analyzer for VRChat Udon and UdonSharp.
 This analyzer accelerates your Udon development with UdonSharp.
 Check out the [list of analyzers](docs/analyzers/README.md) defined in this project.
+Not enough types of analyzers in UdonRabbit.Analyzer?
+You can check out the [list of missing analyzers](https://github.com/mika-f/UdonRabbit.Analyzer/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aenhancement) or create a new issues.

 ## Getting Started